pyvista/scikit-gmsh/README.md

 > PyVista accessors for Gmsh to generate 3D finite element mesh.

+⭐️ We expect that this makes it easy to use Gmsh in a Jupyter environment.

-Also, this **LIST** is a collection of 2D and 3D finite element mesh examples.
+⭐️ Also, this is a collection of 2D and 3D finite element mesh examples.

 Contributions _very welcome_ but first see [Contributing](#contributions).
 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).